-- 3-7.1 (1) At any time before a complaint is referred to a Committee or the chair of the Discipline Committee under Rule 3-8 [Action after investigation], the Executive Director may resolve a complaint by agreement with the lawyer. - (2) A consent agreement under this rule must include admission by the lawyer of a discipline violation and one or more of the following: - (a) a requirement that the lawyer complete a course of study or remedial program to the satisfaction of the Executive Director; - (b) conditions or limitations on the practice of the lawyer; - (c) payment of a fine permitted under section 38 [Discipline hearings]; - (d) suspension of the lawyer from the practice of law or from practice of law in one or more fields of law; - (e) resignation of the lawyer from membership in the Society; - (f) any other disciplinary action that could be ordered by a hearing panel under section 38.
+3-7.1 (1) At any time before a complaint is referred to a Committee or the chair of the Discipline Committee under Rule 3-8 [Action on a complaint], the Executive Director may resolve a complaint by agreement with the lawyer.

-- (3) A consent agreement is not effective unless it is - (a) signed by the Executive Director, - (b) personally signed by the lawyer or, where the complaint is made against a law firm, by the representative of a law firm, and - (c) approved by the chair of the Discipline Committee or another member of the Discipline Committee designated for the purpose by the chair. - (4) Under subrule (3) (c), the chair of the Discipline Committee or the chair's designate may - (a) approve the agreement as proposed, or - (b) decline to approve the agreement. - (5) Subject to Rule 3-7.2 [Breach of consent agreement], the Society is bound by an effective consent agreement, and no further action may be taken on the complaint that gave rise to the agreement. - (6) An admission of conduct tendered in good faith by a lawyer during negotiation that does not result in an effective consent agreement under subrule (3) is not admissible in a hearing of a citation arising from the complaint. - (7) When a complaint is resolved by means of a consent agreement, the Executive Director must notify the complainant in writing of the disposition. - (8) Section 15 (3) [Authority to practise law] applies to a lawyer who is suspended or disbarred or is permitted to resign from membership in the Society under a consent agreement.
+- (2) A consent agreement under this rule must include admission by the lawyer of a discipline violation and one or more of the following: - (a) a requirement that the lawyer complete a course of study or remedial program to the satisfaction of the Executive Director; - (b) conditions or limitations on the practice of the lawyer; - (c) payment of a fine permitted under section 38 [Discipline hearings]; - (d) suspension of the lawyer from the practice of law or from practice of law in one or more fields of law; - (e) resignation of the lawyer from membership in the Society; - (f) any other disciplinary action that could be ordered by a hearing panel under section 38. - (3) A consent agreement is not effective unless it is - (a) signed by the Executive Director, - (b) personally signed by the lawyer or, where the complaint is made against a law firm, by the representative of a law firm, and - (c) approved by the chair of the Discipline Committee. - (4) Under subrule (3) (c), the chair of the Discipline Committee may - (a) approve the agreement as proposed, or - (b) decline to approve the agreement. - (5) Subject to Rule 3-7.2 [Breach of consent agreement], the Society is bound by an effective consent agreement, and no further action may be taken on the complaint that gave rise to the agreement. - (6) An admission of conduct tendered in good faith by a lawyer during negotiation that does not result in an effective consent agreement under subrule (3) is not admissible in a hearing of a citation arising from the complaint. - (7) When a complaint is resolved by means of a consent agreement, the Executive Director must notify the complainant in writing of the disposition. - (8) Section 15 (3) [Authority to practise law] applies to a lawyer who is suspended or disbarred or is permitted to resign from membership in the Society under a consent agreement.